You can protect your data by encrypting a partition in Linux.

 sudo umount /data

-Now that we are certain the partition we want to encrypt is sda1 (and it isn’t mounted), we issue the command:
+Now that we are certain the partition we want to encrypt is sda1 (and it isn’t mounted), issue the command:

 sudo cryptsetup luksFormat /dev/sda1